terremoth/mini-brother/README.md

 ### Why
 - Security & anonymity friendly
+- Avoid tracking and ads
 - Read news without paywalls
-- Not bloated and memory friendly
+- Not bloated and more memory friendly
 - Test your website without JS
 - because why not?